Program Description

 The student participates in several research and science communication skills workshops that supplement the more topic-specific skills they gain from the research project and meets weekly as a group with the coordinator to provide research updates.

-The oral presentations are styled after national meetings (AG, GSA, or AAS), and questions by the audience are encouraged.
+The oral presentations are styled after national meetings (AGU, GSA, or AAS), and questions by the audience are encouraged.
 An abstract for the presentation is required, which will, if the student chooses, form the basis for an abstract to be submitted for a presentation at a national meeting during the following academic year.

 - Participate in evaluations